Akshaj-Katkuri/CSPI/README.md

 ## ℹ️ Overview
 This project is an interpreter for the pseudocode used in AP Computer Science classes.
 It was designed to help both teachers and students practice with the pseudocode in a more interactive way, making exam preparation easier and more engaging.
-The interpreter is still in beta, so you may encounter bugs.
-If you do find anyt, please feel free to create an issue to report them.
-Future updates will include cleaner documentation and more bug fixes.
-For now, this README will guide you through setup and classroom use, so I would highly recommend you read this thoroughly.
+There may be some bugs in the program, so if you do find any, please feel free to create an issue to report them.
+This README will guide you through setup, usage, and some additional info about the syntax, so I would highly recommend you read through this thoroughly.

 ## 🌟 Highlights